-One of the most distinctive features of the Kashmir Musk Deer is the presence of a musk gland in males, which produces a highly valued and sought-after scent.
-This gland is located between the genitalia and the umbilicus and can weigh up to 25g.
-The musk scent is used in traditional medicines, perfumes, and cosmetics, and is believed to have a range of therapeutic properties.
-Unfortunately, the extraction of musk from deer has led to the decline of the species and they are now listed as an endangered species by the International Union for Conservation of Nature (IUCN).
+The Kashmir Musk Deer has a distinctive feature of having a musk gland in males, which produces a highly valued and sought-after scent.
+The gland is present between the genitalia and the umbilicus and can weigh up to 25g.
+People use the musk scent in traditional medicines, perfumes, and cosmetics, believing that it has a range of therapeutic properties.
+However, the extraction of musk from deer has caused the species to decline, and the International Union for Conservation of Nature (IUCN) has now listed them as an endangered species.

 Kashmir Musk Deer are mainly nocturnal, solitary, and elusive creatures that are rarely seen by humans.
 They are found in the subalpine forests and alpine scrublands of the Himalayan region, at elevations ranging from 3,000 to 5,500 meters above sea level.
 They have adapted to the harsh environment of the Himalayas, with thick fur that helps them survive the cold winters, and a unique digestive system that allows them to extract nutrients from tough and fibrous vegetation.